realms-team/sol/doc/source/SolDefines.rst

 Refere to the python structure to know which field to set: https://docs.python.org/2/library/struct.html

 4. Add the object structure at the bottom of the README.md file.

+5. Commit your changes starting with the issue number.
+   Commit message example: "#49 adding YOUR_OBJECT_NAME structure"